 Give at least one of the results of sanctification.

 One of the results of sanctification is salvation.
 This is not the initial salvation (the forgiveness of sins) but the ultimate salvation (salvation in the fullest sense of deliverance from sin’s dominion and presence.

-Chapter 2: The Baptism with the Holy Ghost

-This subject is to be studied under five divisions:

-What is the Baptism of the Holy Ghost?

-Why is the Baptism of the Holy Ghost necessary?

-For whom is the Baptism of the Holy Ghost?

-What are the results of the Baptism of the Holy Ghost?

-What are the Conditions upon which the Baptism of the Holy Ghost is given?

-I. What is the Baptism of the Holy Ghost?

-To answer this question, we will take a number of phrases from the following Scriptures: